3P's lessons plans

 emotion worksheet primary

 Color the emotion on each face that describes it.
-Then, write the corresponding sentence.
+Then, write the corresponding sentence on this worksheet.

 emotions worksheets for primary